Links

 Does Firehose work with GraphQL?

 Firehose does not work directly with GraphQL.
-Subgraphs use GraphQL and Substreams can be used with subgraphs.
+Subgraphs use GraphQL and Substreams can be used to populate subgraphs.
 Firehose extracts data from blockchain nodes and provides it to Substreams.
+Substreams sinks are responsible for bringing data to storage engines that can then be queries by different means.

 Do subgraphs work with Firehose?